 T35.
 Several NIH ICs provide short-term research using a separate training grant mechanism (T35).
 The program intent and student eligibility requirements are similar to those indicated for the T32.
 However, since this Kirschstein-NRSA funding mechanism is used by only a few NIH ICs; interested applicants are encouraged to contact specific ICs for details.

-NIH offers two distinct programs for pre-baccalaureate training under the auspices of the Kirschstein-NRSA undergraduate support mechanism (T34).
-Both programs are designed to support undergraduate students from institutions with a substantial minority enrollment.
+NIH offers distinct programs for pre-baccalaureate training under the auspices of the Kirschstein-NRSA undergraduate support mechanism (T34).

-Information about the program is available in the applicable FOA.
+Information about the specific programs are available in the applicable FOAs.

 A notarized statement verifying possession of permanent residency documentation must be submitted with the Statement of Appointment (PHS Form 2271).
 Individuals with a Conditional Permanent Resident status may be supported on Kirschstein-NRSA training grants; however, as with all types of Permanent Resident status it is the recipient's responsibility to assure the individual remains eligible for NRSA support for the period of time of any appointment.
 Individuals with Asylum/Refugee status do not automatically hold a form of permanent residency status; they have the opportunity to apply for permanent residency status once they have been in the U.S. for a period of time.
 Therefore, individuals with Asylum/Refugee status may not be appointed to a Kirschstein-NRSA training grant until they have also secured permanent residency status.
 Individuals on temporary or student visas are not eligible for Kirschstein-NRSA support.